-Should the physical capabilities required to push the wheelchair be beyond the user, carer or attendant consult with your wheelchair provider.
+extstyle extcarer or attendant consult with your wheelchair provider.
 It is possible a powered wheelchair may be more appropriate for your needs.

-Should there be any changes in your condition or ability (including factors such as body weight) then seek advice from your wheelchair provider or healthcare professional for further advice and information.
+A Should there be any changes in your condition or ability (including factors such as body weight) then seek advice from your wheelchair provider or healthcare professional for further advice and information.